"

 Learning Objectives

-• Describe the use of heat engines in heat pumps and refrigerators.
+• Describe how heat engines operate as heat pumps and refrigerators.

-• Demonstrate how a heat pump works to warm an interior space.
+• Explain how a heat pump transfers thermal energy into an interior space.

-• Explain the differences between heat pumps and refrigerators.
+• Distinguish between the function of heat pumps and refrigerators.

 Photograph of various expensive refrigerators displayed in a home appliance store.